calipho-sib/nextprot-scripts/README.md

  -h print usage
 ```

+#### Sequence diagram

 ![diagram](doc/export/fire-and-prepare-next-release.png)

 ## Preparing new patches

-The scripts below should be executed by humans to publish hot-fixes.

-Like `nxs-fire-and-prepare-next-release.sh` the second one will eventually merges branch into develop and master thus
-triggering the execution of `nxs-release.sh` by jenkins to create a new patch releases.

-This delicate operation should be handled partly by scripts (first and last steps):
+This delicate operation is handled partly by scripts:

+1. the first one creates and prepares a new hotfix branch from master
+2. the last one merges back to master and to develop once the developer made the fix on hotfix branch

 ### Step 1: Creating and initializing a new `hotfix` branch